vzhou842/victorzhou.com/content/posts/2019-11-04-sendy-recaptcha.md

 1. Has a working server-side validated reCAPTCHA implementation (I tested it).
 2. Uses the official Sendy Subscribe API.

+Those two facts refute this claim:

 > There's no way to implement Google's reCAPTCHA in an API.

-???

-Anyways...moving on...
-Why would Ben tell me that reCAPTCHA would "_take effect for for the standard subscribe forms that Sendy provides, not the subscribe API_"?
+Additionally, why would Ben tell me that reCAPTCHA would "_take effect for for the standard subscribe forms that Sendy provides, not the subscribe API_"?

-Did you notice this line I've highlighted below in the HTML form?

 ```html
 <form action="https://sendy.victorzhou.com/subscribe" method="POST">